JGarnica22/PSlab/HowTo's/Howto_Use_Cluster_NordIII.md

 sed -i -e 's/\r$//' <scriptname.sh>
 ````

-After this you can start writing your code.
-This must always start indicating that is a bash script with **#!/bin/bash**
+After this, you can start writing your code.
+Your script must always start indicating that is a bash script with **#!/bin/bash**.

 Then you need to indicate all the parameters and directives of this job in the cluster using **#BSUB**.
 Here you can see the parameters which must be always included, for more check out [IBM support webpage.](https://www.ibm.com/support/knowledgecenter/SSETD4_9.1.2/lsf_command_ref/bsub.1.html) or read the bsub command’s manual from any of Nord’s terminals by using:
 ````